 Installing and Troubleshooting Fonts

-- How can I install a font?
+- How to install fonts

-- How to Use OpenType Fonts in your Software
+- How to Use OpenType Fonts

 - Help!
 My fonts are getting "Cut off" in Word!